 As of 31 May Whitelock has 84 Super Rugby caps (33 for the Highlanders) & has three All Black test caps.

-Whitelock heads into the 2018 Rugby Championships with 5 test caps.
+Whitelock went into the 2018 Rugby Championships with 5 test caps.

 JW May 18